BL0CK-X/api-developer-program/README.md

 Ways to help this project and help the marketplace grow:

 - Contribute to this repository so people can easily compile and deploy in more languages
+- Send us all of your feedback, feature requests, and support requests
 - Create a sick API and make a ton of money!

 ## Status of the Developer Program